gymnasium/gymcms/courses/take5/GYM-5052/index.md

 On the left is the original cluttered design for a printer company’s website.
 The redesign increased the amount of white space and decreased the amount of text.
 This combination ultimately created a better first impression.

 But what does being familiar mean, though?
 In my previous example, the menu here was located in an unfamiliar location and therefore pretty confusing.
 However, familiar also means meeting your audience’s expectations.
 Here’s an example of two web developer sites, both of which immediately confirm what they do but in unique and humorous ways.
-So here’s the home page of [Una Kravets][3]{: target="_blank" rel="noopener"}, a well-known web developer.
+So here’s the homepage of [Una Kravets][3]{: target="_blank" rel="noopener"}, a well-known web developer.
 And this minimalist design uses coding brackets combined with a colorful unicorn logo, which immediately lets us know she’s a coder with a sense of humor.

 Here’s the website of Mina Markham.
 And here, I see the URL of her website [mina.codes][2]{: target="_blank" rel="noopener"}, which is a nifty way of signaling her specialty before you even visit the site, which is a very nice touch.